monsoonmaelstrom/book2/book2.md

 ----

 “What do you think happened?”
-Amelia asks as we walk toward Reese’s shop.
+Amelia wonders, as we walk toward Reese’s shop.

 “I think someone took them.”

 “Iverson?”

-“Or my mother,” I say.
+“Or my mother,” I respond.
 “But probably Iverson.
 Is Michael still hanging around with my mother and Christine?”

 “I don’t know.
 I haven’t talked to him in a while, but I assume so.
-He’s got nowhere else here to go.”
+He’s got nowhere else to go here.”

-“We should go to talk to him later,” I say more to myself than to her.
+“We should go talk to him later,” I say, more to myself than to her.
 I really don’t think my mother took them.
 If she had them, she’d want to make sure I knew she had them.
 She’d have left some sort of message or messenger, the same way she did after the pass, but it doesn’t hurt to check.

-It takes about twenty five minutes to make it from Peter’s neighborhood to Reese’s shop.
-I lead us to the same spot where Peter and I scoped out the shop last time.
-I can already tell the shop doesn’t look open which, in the middle of the day, is a bad sign for any business, but especially a twenty four hour one.
+It takes about twenty-five minutes to make it from Peter’s neighborhood to Reese’s shop.
+I lead us to the same spot Peter and I scoped out the shop last time.
+I can already tell the shop doesn’t look open which, in the middle of the day, is a bad sign for any business, but especially a twenty-four hour one.
 I want to go in and see what I can find, but I decide to be smart and watch the place for a while first.
-It should give enough time for Henry, Giorgi, and Gavin to show up.
+It should allow enough time for Henry, Giorgi, and Gavin to show up.
 Hopefully with Davy.
 If Iverson has Davy too, it makes the situation that much worse.

-Amelia and I are early, so we’ve got about an hour before the others are supposed to be here.
-We sit in silence, since neither of us is all that keen on conversation at the moment.
+Amelia and I are early, so we’ve got about an hour before the others are supposed to meet us here.
+We sit in silence, since neither of us is all that keen on conversation, at the moment.
 During that time, I don’t see any movement in the shop.
 No one goes in, and no one comes out.
 I can’t feel anything alive in there either, and stretching my senses out, I can’t feel any other magic users in the area.
 If there are any around, they have their energy meridians dimmed, and I probably wouldn’t be able to tell they’re here unless I know who they are, and visually see them.

-The shop gives me a bad feeling though.
+The shop gives me a bad feeling, though.

 After a while, I pull out Peter’s journal and begin to flip through it while we wait for the others to show up.

 “What’s that?”
-Amelia asks eventually.
+Amelia inquires eventually.

 “Nothing,” I answer.

 “You seem pretty interested in it for ‘nothing.’”

-I shrug, but don’t answer, and she goes back to watching the shop.
+I shrug, but don’t reply, and she goes back to watching the shop.

 “Well, shit,” I mutter as I flip through a few pages.

-“*What?*” Amelia asks, clearly exasperated.
+“*What?*” Amelia questions, clearly exasperated.

 “Nothing,” I repeat.

 Amelia snatches the notebook from my hands.
 I sigh, but make no move to grab it back.
-Doing so would turn into a grappling match and undoubtedly draw a bunch of attention we don’t need.
+Doing so would just turn into a grappling match and undoubtedly draw a bunch of attention we don’t need.

-“Well, shit,” she echoes as she reads the last few pages I just finished.
+“Well, shit,” she echoes, as she reads the pages I just finished.

 Once she looks up, meeting my eyes, I snatch the journal back.